top of page

 And I am not afraid of myself because I know I am good.

 I am not afraid of anything because I have seen the devil and lived on.
 I know where my center is and I know that no matter what I experience- whether it be wonderful or heinous- that I can come back to my center.
+I know that even in those moments, I had some of the most powerful dialogue with God that I've ever had, and that through the fog I found myself discussing the extend of my heavenly fathers love- precisely because the man I was with couldn't provide anything close to it.

 That is power.